mui/material-ui/docs/pages/blog/mui-core-v5.md

 MUI X embodies our initiative to solve the main pain point developers have reported two years in a row during our developer's survey: [2020](/blog/2020-developer-survey-results/#5-how-can-we-improve-material-ui-for-you), [2019](/blog/2019-developer-survey-results/#4-how-can-we-improve-material-ui-for-you).
 We have heard you, you want **more components**.

-In practice, there are so many different components that you might need that, our team can't cover it all.
+But, in practice, we wouldn't probably cover all the possible components you might need.
+It would be a titanic task.
 Instead, we are focusing on the **hardest** and **most requested** components, leaving the long tail to our [community of contributors](/discover-more/related-projects/#components).

 We started working on this effort over a year ago, in a new GitHub repository: [mui-org/material-ui-x](https://github.com/mui-org/material-ui-x).
 You might wonder, why work on it as a different product?
-We quickly realized that the team working on MUI X would need to become, at least, two times larger than the team working on MUI Core.
 Building a great data grid or charting solution takes a considerable amount of time.
-And yet, focusing on MUI Core is **foundamental** for the adoption of MUI.

-You can see this separation of purpose more clearly from the vision and mission statmemnts of the two products:
+Taking on the challenge of developing them required us to think about a different monetization strategy and we quickly realized that the team working on MUI X would need to become, at least, two times larger than the one working on MUI Core, which already has the community contribution.

+Although each product has its unique vision and mission statements, they complement each other.
+A solid MUI Core foundation is essential for the MUI X adoption.

-- **MUI Core**:
+- **MUI Core:**
-  - Vision: Create robust foundations to build UI components. "robust" is measured by how many developers decided to depend on it.
+- Vision: Create robust foundations to build UI components.
+"Robust" is measured by how many developers decide to depend on it.
-  - Mission: Unlock design skills to the developers while allowing them to build UIs fast.
+- Mission: Unlock design skills to developers while allowing them to build UIs fast.
-- **MUI X**:
+- **MUI X:**
 - Vision: Create the last UI component library developers will ever need.
-High quality, consistent, feature-rich, and covering the most frequent/challenging use cases.
+High quality, consistent, feature-rich, and covering the most frequent/challenging use-cases.
-  - Mission: Make building rich, data intensive dynamic apps a breeze.
+- Mission: Make building rich, data-intensive, dynamic apps a breeze.

-Taking on the mission MUI X also required to make a major change to our monetization strategy.
 MUI Core has a positive cashflow thanks to its paid templates, design assets, ads on the documentation, and backers/sponsors (❤️).
 The [MIT](https://tldrlegal.com/license/mit-license) license model works great for it.

 However, none of these revenue sources would scale with the outcome and amount of work required for MUI X.
-It's why we are using an open core license model for this new product.
+It's why we are using an [open core license model](https://medium.com/open-consensus/2-open-core-definition-examples-tradeoffs-e4d0c044da7c) for this new product.
 The X components come in [three different plans](/pricing/):

 - **Community.** This plan contains the MIT components that are sustainable by the contributions of the open-source community.
 Free forever.